aprbw/ArianDLPrimer/README.md

 ## Basic Concepts

 By basic, I do not mean that this where people should start.
 That would be the pre-requisite.
-I do not mean that this is going to be easy either.
+I do not mean that this is going to be easy or simple either.
+In fact, in my opinion, these are quite difficult and complex (or maybe I'm just not that smart).
 I think people should have gotten dirty with a couple of hands on project before getting to this stage.
 I think, only by then people are going to be able the appreciate the basics, as in the different theories on what are the elementary building blocks, the fundamentals.
 Note that, as this is only a baby science, nobody knows what works, and how it works yet.
 But below is a collection of some theories that are most probably wrong, but contains some useful heuristic to help us along the way.
 I think it is worth slowing down and understanding every ideas in this section.

 * Universal Approximation Theorem https://medium.datadriveninvestor.com/how-ai-works-explained-with-an-analogy-from-finance-9d89a919cd74
 * [Manifold Hypothesis](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) and NeuralODE